BlueGhostAlt/moonad/docs/lazy.md

 #### extend

-Extends the inner value with an extender
+Applies a transformation on the lazy value then wraps everything in an unevaluated lazy instance

 ```typescript
 export type extend<T, U> = (extender: (value: Lazy<T>) => U): Lazy<U>